theburningmonk/serverless-dynamodb-to-eventbridge-plugin/README.md

 # serverless-dynamodb-to-eventbridge-plugin

-Plugin for converting DynamoDB events into events in EventBridge
+Serverless framework plugin for converting DynamoDB events into events in EventBridge.